david1155/hclsemver/README.md

 ## Usage Examples

 ### 1. Basic Update
-By default, the tool scans the `work` directory in your current path:
+By default, the tool scans the `/work` directory in your current path:
 ```bash
 hclsemver -config versions.yaml
 ```

 ### 2. Custom Directory
-You can specify a different directory to scan:
+You can specify a different directory to scan:config
 ```bash
 hclsemver -config versions.yaml -dir infrastructure
 ```